 Back to back action from Trancers 4 results in more of the same.
 It pains me the think that such a limp approach was taken to these two movies.
 Sure there could have been no sequels made at all, so something is better than nothing.

 Trancers 5 should really just be cut down, alongside Trancers 4 and the two stitched together.
-It is completely unnecessary for there are two films, aside from getting fans and enthusiasts to pay double.
+It is completely unnecessary for there to be two films, aside from getting fans and enthusiasts to pay double to complete the tale.
 With a similar running time to Trancers 4, 70 minutes features some lengthy opening credits and insanely detailed prologue.
-It’s not outside the powers of a slightly skilled editor to lose a lot of the bloat and come up with a pretty tidy, and energetic sequel.
+It's not outside the powers of a slightly skilled editor to lose a lot of the bloat and come up with a pretty tidy, and energetic sequel.

-There still is greatness in the Trancers series however the weaker entries only serve to enhance the highlights.
-Trancers 5 is a mess, just as II and 4.
+There still is greatness in the Trancers series, however, the weaker entries only serve to enhance the highlights.
+Trancers 5 is a mess, just as // and 4.
 It has even more limited appeal than the 4th entry and truly should not exist.

 Outcome: Ill conceived nonsense that Thomerson struggles to salvage.

 Cast: Zette Sullivan, Robert Donavan, Jennifer Cantrell, Ben Bar